|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 In 1570, Spanish explorers Martín de Goiti and Juan de Salcedo were ordered by Miguel López de Legazpi to sail from Cebu and became the first Europeans to reach Manila and Luzon.
 The Spanish immediately had disagreements with the native population after several months of warfare to defeat them and then negotiated peace with the Muslim leaders.
 On June 24, 1571 Legazpi declared Manila to be the new capital of the Spanish colony that was recognized by King Philip II of Spain as a "Distinguished and Ever Loyal City".
 During 1574 Manila was attacked by Chinese pirates led by Limahong and sacked before the Spanish repelled them and promoted the need for fortifications.
 The first was Fort Santiago and later Intramuros.

 On August 13, 1898 after the Battle of Manila during the Spanish-American War, the Spanish surrendered Manila the U.S. flag was raised over Fort Santiago in Intramuros and in 1901 became the headquarters of the U.S. Army Philippine Division.
 During 1935–1941 General Douglas MacArthur lived in the penthouse of the Manila Hotel while serving as a military advisor to the Philippines.

 After the Japanese attack on December 8, 1941 panic gripped Manila about Japanese air raids and landings in northern Luzon.

-On December 24, 1941 Christmas Eve, General Douglas MacArthur ordered U.S. and Filipino military forces to begin withdrawing from Manila to defensive positions on the Bataan Peninsula.
-On December 26, 1941 declared an "Open City" by General MacArthur to make Manila a demilitarized in hopes of saving the city from being bombed or causing civilian casualties.
+On December 24, 1941, Christmas Eve, General Douglas MacArthur orders U.S. and Filipino military forces to begin withdrawing from Manila to defensive positions on the Bataan Peninsula.
+On December 26, 1941 Manila is declared an "Open City" by General MacArthur to make Manila a demilitarized in hopes of saving the city from being bombed or causing civilian casualties.
 Regardless of the demilitarized status, the Japanese bombed Manila on December 27, 1941.
 On January 2, 1942 the Japanese again bomb the city and begin occupying Manila.

 Japanese missions against Manila